-More often than not, the temporary home is needed for a single puppy who is far too young to stay in kennels while he/she awaits a new home.
-Sometimes a puppy might be recovering from an illness so will need special round the clock care.
-From time to time we may even have a litter of puppies to find foster care for.
+More often than not, the temporary home is needed for a single puppy or kitten who is far too young to stay in kennels while he/she awaits a new home.
+Sometimes a young animal might be recovering from an illness so will need special round the clock care.
+From time to time we may even have a litter of puppies or kittens to find foster care for.

-If we don’t have foster spaces we are unable to take in really young puppies in need because they cannot go into kennels, so we are appealing for local people who have the space and availability to volunteer for this important role.
+If we don’t have foster spaces we are unable to take in really young animals in need because they cannot go into boarding, so we are appealing for local people who have the space and availability to volunteer for this important role.

 As an emergency fosterer you may be called upon to offer space in your home at short notice, you will be given as much information about your temporary guest as possible and full support is provided.
-Your own transport is not necessary as other volunteers will be able to transport the puppy or adult dog to vet appointments and meetings with potential adopters.
+Your own transport is not necessary as other volunteers will be able to transport the fostered animal to vet appointments and meetings with potential adopters.
 All you need is the space, patience, time and of course the ability to provide love and care to a young animal or adult who really needs it.

 We always need help to raise funds.
 As is the case with many small charities many of our fund raising events are organised and staffed by only a few of our members and we are desperately in need of more people who can spare 2 hours holding a can or selling logoed goods at our instore collections.